 Our children were near adolescence before we could cobble together enough frequent flyer miles and loose change to get a family of five to France, but from then on, we somehow found a way to make the trek every other year, until things got a bit better yet and we could go every year.
 Strangely, we never morphed into one of those “naked at home” families you read about in naturist magazines.
 For our kids, naturism was a vacation in Europe kind of thing, and the day we would get home, they would essentially revert to traditional American household modesty values.
 That was OK with us.
 In the last place, nudity was simply not a thing – one way or the other.

 Around 2004 I put together a website about our family naturist travels, and started getting more involved in various message boards that far exceeded the technology that had been offered by Compuserve.
 I lost track of my friend Don and never had a chance to tell him that we had made it to France, and that he was right!
 In the meantime, the activist part of me said this ethos must exist in America – we just need to help other naturist families find one another with all these newfangled internet tools.
-To that end, I started a new website called Naturist Family Network, which I managed in my spare time for perhaps a year or two, mainly trying to create an online community where “real naturists” could find one another.
+To that end, I started a new website called the Naturist Family Network, which I managed in my spare time for perhaps a year or two, mainly trying to create an online community where “real naturist families” could find one another.
 Frustrated with the outcome, I eventually handed that off, and I’m not sure… it may still be hanging around the web someplace.

 As such things do happen, our children grew up, our discretionary income increased, and our discretion to use it on ourselves changed quite dramatically.
-One advantage of starting a family young is still being (relatively) young when they leave home and graduate from college.
+One advantage of starting a family young is being (relatively) young when they leave home and graduate from college.
 As we both have an affinity for seeing as much of the world as possible, the value-added component of finding naturist places became nothing short of an obsession for me.
-The upside is that looking for a naturist place in Brazil, Thailand, or South Africa most definitely pulls you off the beaten path to where the real people live, and we will long cherish the conversations we’ve had with other naked travelers we’ve met there.
+The upside is that looking for a naturist place in Brazil, Thailand, or South Africa most definitely pulls you off the beaten path to where the real people live, and we will long cherish the conversations we’ve had with other naked travelers we’ve met along the way.
 But at the same time, we’ve stumbled into the reciprocal downside – that outside of a few European countries where nudity is a normal part of the social fabric, (Thinking Germany, France, Spain, and Croatia to name the biggies!) social nudity is at least as complicated and quirky everywhere else as it was in California thirty years ago.
-It some places, quite a lot more so.
+In some places, quite a lot more so.